 Follow the Yarra River Valley toward Port Phillip Bay to find one of the richest wine producing regions in Australia.
 A popular day trip only 90 kilometers from Melbourne, a Yarra Valley tour is the perfect way to experience the natural beauty and delicious wines of this area.

 The first vineyard of the Yarra Valley was started at Yering Station in 1838.
 Now there are over 300 vineyards and 160 wineries to choose from.
 A visit to one (or several) of the wineries offers something for everyone – whether you’re visiting for a gourmet restaurant experience, a Cellar Door tasting, or to buy wine to bring home.
+There are loads of great Australian wine tours available.

 Popular grapes produced in the cool climate of the Yarra Valley include Chardonnay, Pinot Noir, Shiraz, and Cabernet Sauvignon.
 This delicious mixture of white and red wines ensures all palates will be happy with their choices.
 Many Cellar Door offerings include local cheese and wine tasting options as well.

-Most Yarra Valley wine tours travel through beautiful rolling vineyards, but also often included apple and pear orchards, strawberry fields, olive groves, herb farms, grazing pastures and many more farm-to-table producers.
+Most Yarra Valley wine tours travel through beautiful rolling vineyards, but also often included apple and pear orchards, strawberry fields, olive groves, herb farms, grazing pastures, and many more farm-to-table producers.
 And the best wineries Yarra Valley has to offer are only about an hour from Melbourne.

 Mornington Peninsula – Victoria Wineries